 Although the car sales business is about to stop, Honda promises that for Korean users who have purchased its vehicles, the company will continue to provide complete car maintenance management and spare parts supply and other after-sales services.

-Regarding the reason for Honda’s withdrawal, outsiders have speculated that it was due to the boycott of Korean consumers, but this is not the actual situation.
+As for the reason for Honda's withdrawal, the outside world once speculated that it was due to the boycott of Korean consumers, but this is not the actual situation.
 Survey data from Korean media show that although the Korean market's acceptance of Japanese cars is not high, it remains within a stable range.

-Currently, the share of Japanese cars in the Korean market is about 3.5%.
-Although it is far lower than local Korean brands, you can still see classic Japanese models such as Lexus, Toyota Camry and Honda Accord in big cities such as Seoul.
+At present, Japanese cars account for about 3.5% of the Korean market.
+Although it is far lower than local Korean brands, classic Japanese models such as Lexus, Toyota Camry and Honda Accord can still be seen in big cities such as Seoul.

 Compared with local models, Japanese cars face higher import costs and brand premiums in South Korea.
 At the technical level, some Korean cars actually adopted technologies from Nissan and other brands through technical cooperation in the early days, which further squeezed the living space of original Japanese cars.

-In the Korean market where local brands have extremely high dominance, the living space of foreign car companies is being continuously compressed.
+In the Korean market, where local brands have a high degree of dominance, the living space of foreign car companies is being continuously compressed.
 Honda's strategic contraction this time reflects that international car companies are re-evaluating their resource allocation priorities in the global market when facing strong local competitors.

 For Honda, divesting its Korean automobile business with weakening profitability and investing more energy in the motorcycle field with better market performance may be a pragmatic strategy to maintain its operations in South Korea.